 I have been fortunate to have learned Spanish in a variety of places around the world.
 This has made my Spanish a more neutral accent and more understanding of different Spanish accents and slang.
+Visiting different places to learn Spanish abroad can make your learning journey fun.
 Even though many people believe it, I do not have any recent ancestors from any Hispanic country meaning I had no way of learning Spanish at home.

 I did grow up in a very Hispanic area of the United States and was surrounded by the language.
 As I grew up, there appeared more bilingual signs just like how in Quebec there are bilingual signs with French and English.